NicoJanE/NicoJanE/README.md

 <br><br>

 ## My projects
-Currently I work or support the following projects.
-A project may not be available due to the state of development (see legend below) or due to personal choice
+Currently I work on and/or use the following projects.
+Some project may not be available due to the state of development (see legend below) or due to personal choice

 <sub>Legend</sub>
 <table>